-- (2) The Commissioner may revoke a location licence if- - (a) he or she is satisfied that, in case of an individual, the holder of such licence has entered into an arrangement with a person who is not a citizen of Uganda, the effect of which is to transfer to that person the benefit of such licence; or in the case of a body corporate, the holder is no longer a body corporate of which at least fifty one percent of the beneficial ownership is held by citizens of Uganda; - (b) within a period of six months no mining operations have commenced under the licence or its renewal; or - (c) if the location licence is not being worked to the satisfaction of the Commissioner.
+(2) The Commissioner may revoke a location licence if-

+(a) he or she is satisfied that, in the case of an individual, the holder of such licence has entered into an arrangement with a person who is not a citizen of Uganda, the effect of which is to transfer to that person the benefit of such licence; or in the case of a body corporate, the holder is no longer a body corporate of which at least fifty one percent of the beneficial ownership is held by citizens of Uganda;

+- (b) within a period of six months from the date the licence was granted or renewed no mining operations have commenced under the licence; or - (c) if the location licence is not being worked to the satisfaction of the Commissioner.

-(3) The Commissioner shall not renew a location licence under subsection (1) of this section if-
+(3) The Commissioner shall not renew a location licence under subsection (1) of this section if---

-(a) the Commissioner is satisfied that the applicant has not carried on, in good faith, within the limits of his or her competence and resources, exploration and mining in the licensed area and intends to continue doing so; (b) the applicant has not carried out effective restoration of the surface areas to the satisfaction of the Commissioner; or

-(c) the applicant is in default.
+- (a) the Commissioner is satisfied that the applicant has not carried on, in good faith, within the limits of his or her competence and resources, prospecting and mining in the licensed area and intends to continue doing so; - (b) the applicant has not carried out effective restoration of the surface areas to the satisfaction of the Commissioner; or - (c) the applicant is in default.

-(4) Without prejudice to subsection (3) of this section, the holder of a location licence who fails or neglects to carry out the restoration referred to in paragraph (b) of subsection (3) of this section commits and offence and is liable, on conviction, to a fine not exceeding one hundred currency points or to imprisonment for a term not exceeding one year or both.
+(4) Without prejudice to subsection (3) of this section, the holder of a location licence who fails or neglects to carry out the restoration referred to in paragraph (b) of subsection (3) of this section commits an offence and is liable, on conviction, to a fine not exceeding one hundred currency points or to imprisonment for a term not exceeding one year or both.

-60. (1) The holder of a location licence has the right to enter his or her licence area and, subject to this Act, the regulations, and the conditions of the licence, has the exclusive right to explore for and mine in that area, and to remove and dispose of the mineral in respect of which the licence was issued.
+Rights and duties of location licence holder.
+60. (1) The holder of a location licence has the right to enter his or her licence area and, subject to this Act, the regulations, and the conditions of the licence, has the exclusive right to prospect for and mine in that area, and to remove and dispose of the mineral in respect of which the licence was issued.